Israelis welcome UAE ownership of controversial soccer club

-JERUSALEM (AP) — Fans of an Israeli soccer club long associated with anti-Arab racism gathered Friday in a show of support for an Emirati businessman’s purchase of a stake in the organization, welcoming it as a sign of change even as a smaller number of fans protested the move.
+JERUSALEM (AP) — Fans of an Israeli soccer club long associated with anti-Arab racism gathered on Friday in a show of support for an Emirati businessman’s purchase of a stake in the organization, welcoming it as a sign of change even as a smaller number of fans protested the move.

 Beitar Jerusalem is the only major Israeli soccer club to have never had an Arab player, and its hardcore fans have a history of racist chants at matches.
 Arabs make up 20% of Israel’s population, and Arab players star on rival teams and the country’s national squad.